rknell/rebellion-rum-models/models_documentation.md

   /// Note explaining discrepancy when actual bottles != expected bottles +- 1.5%
   String? discrepancyNote;

-  PackagingRunItemModel({
+  bool isConfirmedSugars;

+  double get lals =>
+      ((unitSize ??
+0) / 1000) * (unitsPackaged ??
+0) * (strength ??
+0);

+  PackagingRunItemModel(
-    ObjectId? id,
+      {ObjectId? id,
-    required this.productBarcode,
+      this.productBarcode,
-    required this.unitSize,
+      this.unitSize,
-    required this.strength,
+      this.strength,
-    required this.unitsPackaged,
+      this.unitsPackaged,
-    required this.packagingLosses,
+      this.packagingLosses,
-    required this.remaining,
+      this.remaining,
-    required this.volumeAvailable,
+      this.volumeAvailable,
-    required this.volumeRemaining,
+      this.volumeRemaining,
       this.targetBottles = 0,
       this.status = PackagingRunStatus.inProgress,
-    this.estimatedProduct,
-    this.secondaryDilution,
+      this.estimatedDilution,
+      this.productionDilution,
       this.abvReading,
       this.exciseReturn,
       this.timestamp,
       this.discrepancyNote,
       this.completionDate,
+      this.isConfirmedSugars = false})
-  }) : id = id ??
+      : id = id ??
 ObjectId();

   factory PackagingRunItemModel.fromJson(Map<String, dynamic> json) =>
       _$PackagingRunItemModelFromJson(json);